Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: Introduction

-However, a common limitation of existing approaches is their reliance on instantaneous reward feedback \citep{li2016collaborative} to update estimates and guide allocation decisions, whereas, in many practical settings, critical information remains unknown.
-For example, in ridesharing, uncertainties in passenger requests and real-time road conditions can significantly compromise reward estimates and fairness-oriented strategies.
-In such uncertain environments, probing offers a promising approach to gather additional information before making decisions \citep{NEURIPS2019_36d75342}.
-Probing was originally studied in economics \citep{pandora-Weitzman} as a cost-incurring method for acquiring additional information to improve decision-making under uncertainty.
-It has since been applied in database query optimization \citep{deshpande2016approximation,liu2008near}, real-time traffic monitoring for vehicle routing \citep{bhaskara2020adaptive}, and wireless network scheduling \citep{abs-2108-03297,xu2023online}.
+However, a common limitation of existing approaches is their dependence on instantaneous reward feedback for updating estimates and steering assignment policies, even though in many real-world scenarios key information is either unobserved or noisy \citep{li2016collaborative}.
+For instance, in ridesharing platforms, uncertainty about passenger demand and fluctuating road conditions can corrupt the platform's estimates of driver-region rewards.
+Those corrupted estimates then propagate into the assignment step, potentially producing assignments that are unfair—for example, by repeatedly starving certain drivers who are misestimated as low-reward.
+To mitigate such risks, probing can be used to actively gather targeted information before making assignments \citep{NEURIPS2019_36d75342}.
+Originating in economics \citep{pandora-Weitzman} as a cost-bearing method to reduce uncertainty in sequential decision-making, probing has been adapted in domains such as database query optimization \citep{deshpande2016approximation,liu2008near}, real-time traffic-aware vehicle routing \citep{bhaskara2020adaptive,xu2025online}, and wireless network scheduling \citep{abs-2108-03297,xu2023online}.

 Our work extends the NSW-based multi-agent multi-armed bandit (MA-MAB) framework by incorporating a probing mechanism to gather extra information, refining reward estimates and improving the exploration-exploitation balance while ensuring fairness.
-The decision-maker first probes a subset of arms for detailed reward data, then allocates agents fairly.
+The decision-maker first probes a subset of arms for detailed reward data, then assigns agents fairly according to an objective that incorporates a fairness measure.
 In the offline setting, where reward distributions are known, we develop a greedy probing algorithm with a provable performance bound, leveraging the submodular structure of our objective.
 For the online setting, we propose a combinatorial bandit algorithm with a derived regret bound.